FAQ

 Q. When should my organization report attendance?

-Attendance reports should be filed on the sponsor portal within 40 days after an activity takes place.
+Attendance reports should be filed on the sponsor portal within 30 days after an activity takes place.
+All February CLE Attendance Reports are due March 15 annually.

 Q. How does my organization report attendance?